sebamarynissen/sc4-submenu-collection/README.md

 You can optionally specify a `description` and `id` as well.
 However, if you don't specify an id explicitly, then a random id will be assigned at build time, *which will be committed back to the repository*, meaning that once the random id has been generated, it will remain fixed from then on, unless manually changed again in the `_menu.yaml` file.

+In the same folder, you should also specify an `_icon.png` file, which contains the icon to use for the menu.
+The icon should be 176x44 pixels, which means that it needs to have the icon templated applied to it already.

 ## Adding lots to a submenu